NemanjaManot/react-native-startup/README.md

 react-native run-ios
 ```

-**NOTE:** If you want to start android device on Mac, you follow [this steps](https://facebook.github.io/react-native/docs/getting-started.html) and/or steps on Windows/Linux instalation (under this) – download, install and setup Android Studio and environment variables.
+**NOTE:** If you want to start android device on Mac, you follow [this steps](https://facebook.github.io/react-native/docs/getting-started.html) and/or steps on Windows/Linux installation (under this) – download, install and setup Android Studio and environment variables.